 24,500 / 175 = 140 Newtons/mm2.

-Checking on the web, ASA seems to have a tensile strength of
+web, FDM-printed ASA seems to have a tensile strength of

 30ish megaPascals, AKA Newtons/mm2.

-So with these maximum speeds I'm running at more than four times
+Hence with these maximum speeds I'm likely running at more than

-the strength of my material.
-Toby also mentioned that they
+four times the strength of my material; Toby also mentioned that

-put concrete walls between them and their turbine fans.
+they put concrete walls between them and their experimental

 Anyway, the rotor survived without flying apart, thankfully, as